 In the limited situations where a passport is unavailable or unnecessary, an Australian travel-related document may be issued to enable a person to travel.

-Travel-related documents available to Australian citizens include Documents of Identity and Provisional Travel Documents.
+Travel-related documents available to Australian citizens - Provisional Travel Documents.

-Travel-related documents available to non-citizens living Australian include Convention Travel Documents (Titres de Voyage) and Certificates of Identity.
+Travel-related documents available to non-citizens living in Australia include Convention Travel Documents (Titres de Voyage) and Certificates of Identity.
 In rare and compassionate circumstances, citizens of a Commonwealth country who cannot obtain a travel document from their country of nationality may be issued with a Document of Identity.

 Provisional Travel Document

-A Provisional Travel Document (PTD) is generally issued in an emergency situation overseas to enable an Australian to travel to the nearest passport-issuing mission.
+A Provisional Travel Document (PTD) is generally issued in an emergency situation overseas to enable an Australian to travel to the nearest passport-issuing authority.

 To obtain a PTD, you should contact the nearest Australian diplomatic mission or consulate to discuss your individual circumstances.

 For help in understanding the information below, or to ask questions, you can phone the Australian Passport Information Service (APIS) on 131 232.
 Select option zero (0) to be connected with an operator.